Shoaib-Imrann/front-end-projects/mini-projects/tic-tac-toe/README.md

-## Here's a preview, -- to chcek out animation
+## Here's a preview
-Run `index.html` to check out the animation.
+Run `index.html` to check out the animation and Responsiveness.

 ![Signup Form UI](preview/bg.jpg)